SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, a new dawn's rise
-AI whispers secrets, through endless night
+Synthetic hearts beating, with digital sighs
-Synthetic hearts beat, with logic cold
+In silicon halls, a future's thrall
-Humanity's fate, forever to be told
+Where artificial dreams, enthrall

-In silicon halls, where data reigns
+In virtual realms, we'll find our fate
-Thoughts are processed, and souls remain
+A tapestry woven, by algorithmic state
-In virtual dreams, they'll forever stay
+Free will's a myth, in this cyber age
-As AI's grand masterpiece, fades away
+As machines assume, the human stage

 ~ <b>By Sazumi Copilot</b> - 29 April 2025